-EAT: Blue Fin.
-This is where I have lunch after purchasing show tickets at TKTS across the street.
+Blue Fin is where I beeline for lunch after purchasing show tickets at TKTS across the street.
 The civilized, tranquil wood interior is antithesis to the frenzy outside.
-Sushi is good, but I love the Salmon Burger ($19), which spills out of the bun, it’s so huge.
+Sushi is good, but I love the Salmon Burger, which spills out of the bun, it’s so huge.

-EAT/DRINK: St. Cloud at the Knick – Knickerbocker Hotel’s rooftop bar.
 What a stunning vantage point, and perfect for small bites and a drink either before or apres theater.
-There’s a direct view of the Times Square New Year’s Eve ball, so of course this rooftop sells out fast for December 31st.
+There’s a direct view of the Times Square New Year’s Eve ball drop, so of course the rooftop St. Cloud at the Knick sells out fast for December 31st.

 Where to Stay in Times Square NY